Overview

 • Are all your courses conducted on Zoom?

 Most of our live courses are conducted online via Zoom.
 We are progressively having live on-site courses, like language courses and counselling courses.
-Please check our AY2023-S1 Course Schedule for details.
+Please refer to our latest Course Schedule available here.

 • Where are your live classes held?

-They are held either online via Zoom, on-site at BGST, or at partner churches.
-Please see our AY2023-S1 Course Schedule for details.
+They are held either online via Zoom or on-site at BGST.
+For details, please refer to our latest Course Schedule available here.

 • Are there many classes conducted after working hours and on weekends?